Fezbot3000/Pokemon-card-tracker/docs/architecture/SYSTEM_OVERVIEW.md

 ## 🏗️ **System Architecture Overview**

-The Pokemon Card Tracker is a **Progressive Web Application (PWA)** built as a modern React SPA with Firebase backend services, designed for collectible card management with real-time synchronization, marketplace functionality, and comprehensive data management.
+The Pokemon Card Tracker is a **Progressive Web Application (PWA)** built as a modern React SPA with Firebase backend services, designed for collectible card management with real-time synchronization, **social marketplace functionality with instant payments**, order tracking, and comprehensive data management.

 ### **Architecture Principles**
 - **Mobile-First Design**: Responsive design with touch-optimized interactions